The Disaster Artist (film): Plot

-While The Room is still filming, Greg and Amber run into Bryan Cranston, who is in the same Pilates class as Amber, at a cafe.
-He says he is directing an upcoming episode of the TV show he is on, Malcolm in the Middle, and invites Greg to play a lumberjack, mainly because Greg has a beard.
-Greg is scheduled to shave his beard soon for The Room, so he begs Tommy to delay shooting those scenes, but Tommy refuses.
-Greg reluctantly chooses to finish the film and give up the opportunity to be on Malcolm.
-On the last day of shooting, which is on location back in San Francisco, a frustrated Greg accuses Tommy of selfishness and duplicity throughout their friendship and questions his actual age and origins.
-The two fight, and Greg storms off.
+While The Room is still filming, Greg and Amber run into Bryan Cranston at a cafe.
+Cranston, noting Greg's lumberjack-like facial hair, invites Greg to play a lumberjack character on an upcoming episode Cranston is directing of Malcolm in the Middle, the TV show he is on.
+Greg begs Tommy to delay shooting of an upcoming scene in The Room where Mark shaves his beard (for no apparent purpose), but Tommy refuses.
+Greg begrudgingly finishes the film, relinquishing his opportunity to be on the show.
+On the last day of shooting, which is on location back in San Francisco, Greg lashes out at Tommy, deriding Tommy's selfishness throughout their friendship and demanding that Tommy reveal his age, birthplace, and source of income.
+When Tommy refuses, Greg storms off; a disheartened Tommy declares that filming is wrapped.

-By June 2003, Amber and Greg have split up, and Greg has started working in theatre.
-Tommy has finished work on The Room in the eight months since their falling out, and he invites Greg to the premiere.
-Greg initially is reluctant, but Tommy convinces him to come and, to his surprise, the entire cast and crew also attend.
-The capacity audience reacts with bemused silence and then, increasingly, with laughter to Tommy's poor performance, script, and film making techniques.
-A devastated Tommy storms out of the theater, but Greg brings him back and points out that the audience's enthusiastic response is something to be proud of while reconciling their friendship.
-With renewed optimism, Tommy takes the stage as The Room ends and expresses his appreciation of the warm reception for his "comedic" film.
+By June 2003, Greg has broken up with Amber and started working in theater, and Tommy has finished work on The Room, which he invites Greg to the premiere of.
+Greg reluctantly agrees; the entire cast and crew also attend.
+As the film plays on the screen, the capacity audience at first reacts with bemused silence, then increasingly with laughter at Tommy's poor performance, script, and filmmaking techniques.
+A humiliated Tommy storms out of the theater, but Greg follows him and asserts that the audience's enthusiastic response is something to be proud of, reconciling their friendship.
+With renewed optimism, Tommy takes the stage as the film ends and expresses his appreciation of the warm reception for his "comedic" film.
 He invites Greg to join him, and the pair receive a standing ovation.

-In a post-credits scene, Tommy meets Henry, a partygoer (played by the actual Tommy Wiseau) who asks Tommy if he wants to hang out.
-He refuses, though he does recognize Henry's familiar "New Orleans" accent.
+In a post-credits scene, a partygoer, Henry, approaches Tommy and invites him to hang out.
+Tommy declines, but recognizes Henry's familiar "New Orleans" accent.